wusai2333/trib/doc/lab1.md

 ```

 This function takes `addr` as a TCP address in the form of
-`<host>:<port>`, and connect to this address for an
+`<host>:<port>`, and connects to this address for an http
 RPC server.
 It returns an implementation of `trib.Storage`, which
 will provide the interface, but all calls will be actually RPCs
 to the server.
-You can assume `addr` will always be a valid one.
+You can assume `addr` will always be a valid TCP
+address.

-Note that when `NewClient()` is called, the server might not be there
+Note that when `NewClient()` is called, the server might not start
-already.
-While it is okay to try to connect the server at this
+up yet.
+While it is okay to make a try to connect the server at this
 time, you should not report any error if your attempt failed.
 It
 might be better to establish the connection when you need to perform
 your first RPC function call.